-Back in November we got the chance to sit down with UNUM’s founder and executive director, Josh Chamalé, to hear more about his start in ministry, the heart behind UNUM, and the process of how it came to be!
+Back in November we got the chance to sit down with UNUM’s founder, Josh Chamalé, to hear more about his start in ministry, the heart behind UNUM, and the process of how it came to be!
 This is part one of his interview.

 How did you get started in ministry?

 I grew up in a Christian family, and my dad is part of a ministry called “Athletes in Action”.
 I grew up playing sports and still love playing sports, and I would go with him to different mission trips in Guatemala when teams would come.

 I loved playing with the children (in the communities), but at the same time it was really clear to me the difference of opportunities (between me and the children), and the reality that I lived in- my day to day.
 So that’s where the fire started- just wanting other children to have opportunities to do something different with their lives than what their families had established for them, and have different dreams than what their reality locked them in to.
 If your parents don’t know how to read and write, or your parents have been farmers for generations and they don’t really care about education or nutrition, then your future and your options are really limited.
 I was so blessed that that wasn’t my reality, but at the same time it gave me the fire to do that for other people.

 Would you say there’s one moment in particular, looking back, where you thought “I want to dedicate my life to this.” ?